 Adding images in Assets view #

-Balsamiq Mockups 3 has a dedicated area of the user interface for managing images, called the Assets view.
+Balsamiq Mockups 3 has a dedicated area of the user interface for managing images, icons and other assets called the Assets view.

 The assets view shows all images and custom icons that have been added to your project.
 You can get to it by switching the navigator view to assets.

 You can add images in the Assets view by dragging and dropping from your computer or by using the icons in the toolbar.